 Requirement: Applicants will need to identify a research project that can be completed in less than 2 years and demonstrate the support of a mentor (see Mentorship for Training Grants below) as well as the Chair of Psychiatry at their institution.
 Mentors can be affiliated with a different institution from the Pl's.
 Comentors can be affiliated with an institution outside of Texas but cannot have funded time on the grant.
 Applicants must include a career development plan that includes how they will develop competence in research methodologies and skills.
-They must commit to a minimum of 12 months with at least 40% full-time professional effort, directly on their research project and career development activities.
+They must commit to a minimum of 12 months with at least 40% full-time professional effort (for at least 1-year), directly on their research project and career development activities.
 The remaining effort can be devoted to additional research, teaching, clinical work, or other efforts complementary to the career development awardee.
+Training grants cannot have a co-Pl.